-Hyperhidrosis treatments have undergone major improvements in recent years.
-The 2004 FDA approval of Botox injections for the treatment of axillary hyperhidrosis has helped transform the lives of many thousands of sufferers.
+Hyperhidrosis treatments have undergone major improvements over the years.
+For example, Botox injections for the treatment of axillary hyperhidrosis have helped transform the lives of many sufferers.
 By "turning off" the process that leads to sweating excessively, Botox treatments allow sufferers to lead more normal lives -- free, at least temporarily, from the overwhelming symptoms of hyperhidrosis.
-Results of Botox injections last about six to nine months, and maintenance injections can provide continuous control.
+Results of Botox injections last about six to nine months, and maintenance injections can provide continued control.

 Looking for codes?
 Here they are: